 “Precisely, my child.
 Luka has spies everywhere, except here in Midland.
 I thought it would be an advantage for you if Luka thought you were no longer alive.”

-Eva understood.
-“Then, we must leave for Bon Abbi this afternoon.
+Eva understood and nodded her head.
+“We must leave for Bon Abbi this afternoon.
 I don’t want them mourning for me any longer than necessary.
 Can you find me a clean surcoat to wear?”

 Theo stopped.
-He touched Leena’s arm and said, “I have to get you out of Northport.
-The longer you stay, the higher the danger.
-I was going to take you with me to speak with Brother Lawrence one more time.”
+He touched her arm and said, “I have to get you out of Northport.
+The longer you stay, the greater the danger.
+I planned to take you with me to speak with Brother Lawrence once more.”

 “Well,” reasoned Leena.
 “If Brother Lawrence didn’t believe you the first time, he won’t the second time.”

 He agreed.
-“Then, go and pack a travel bag.
+“Go pack a travel bag.
 Take what you cannot replace and some clothes.
 Bon Abbi will supply everything else.”

-Theo let his arm slid down Leena’s arm, catching her hand.
-She held it long enough to say, “Your intentions are good.
-It won’t take me long.”
+Theo let his hand slide down Leena’s arm, catching her hand.
+She held it long enough to say, “I’ve always known your intentions were good.
+Sometimes, it’s better to hear it spoken.
+It won’t take me long to get ready.”

-“Stay away from the parkway, and the pier.
+“Whatever you do, stay away from the parkway and the pier.
 Meet me here by the Meeda building.”

 She nodded her head, then headed west toward her dwelling place.
-Unfortunately, her living quarters were near the parkway.
-Theo wasn’t taking any chances.
-He would meet Leena on her way to Meeda.
+With Leena’s living quarters near the parkway, Theo decided not to take any chances.
+He would meet Leena on her way back.

 The boy looked at him as if he spoke another language.
 “Brother Theo, the buildings burned, and I saw masked men drawing swords!”